oliverius/logo/docs/part6.md

 And now, ladies and gentlemen, let me present you the final result, feel free to create different scripts and click `run` and all will be drawn properly (and also on top of the previous drawing)

 ![Square drawn with turtle animation correctly](/img/part6_square_correct.gif)

+In the [next part](/part7) since we have done all the groundwork already we will add more primitives to play with when drawing.